yhfudev/powerautosave/README.md

 ## Install powerautosave.sh (Ubuntu)

 powerautosave.sh is a script to turn server to sleep mode when the server is idle.
+It will turn the host to suspend mode when there're
+* nobody login to the system
+* CPU is idle, PAS_CPU_THRESHOLD
+* HDD has low IO, PAS_HD_THRESHOLD
+* network has low traffic, PAS_NET_THRESHOLD
+* system is idle for a long time, PAS_IDLE_WAIT_TIME

 ```bash
 # install packages: